mna/pigeon/doc/vm.md

 The API covered by the API stability guarantee in the doc will remain stable.
 Internal symbols not part of this API should use a prefix-naming-scheme to avoid clashes with user-defined code (e.g. π?).
 The accepted PEG syntax remains exactly the same, with the same semantics.

+### Code generation

+Use go's `text/template` package and data structures to generate the code, instead of a string with fmt verbs.

 ## Opcodes

 Each rule and expression execution (a rule is really a specific kind of expression, the RuleRefExpr, and the starting rule is a RuleRefExpr where the identifier is that of the first rule in the grammar) perform the following steps: